thosgood/this-weeks-finds/markdown/101-151/week133.md

 as yet no firm proof, that q-deforming your spin networks corresponds to introducing a nonzero cosmological constant.
 The main technical problem with q-deformed spin networks is that they require a "framing" of the underlying graph.
-Here Major tackles that problem\....
+Here Major tackles that problem....

 And now for something completely different, arising from a thread on sci.physics.research started by Garrett Lisi.
 What's the gauge group of